tinacms/tinacms/.github/ISSUE_TEMPLATE/contributing.md

 ---
-name: Tina Development
+name: Contributing
-about: Having trouble developing Tina?
+about: Running into development problems with the tinacms repo?
 We'll help you get sorted
-labels: development
+labels: contributing
 ---

 <!--